MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/get-started-new-admin-center.md

 >If you have Office 365 Germany, [sign in to the Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=848041), then browse to the SharePoint admin center and open the Sharing page. <br>If you have Office 365 operated by 21Vianet (China), [sign in to the Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=850627), then browse to the SharePoint admin center, and open the home page.

 > [!NOTE]
-> [Microsoft Partners](/office365/admin/misc/add-partner) can't access the new SharePoint admin center. <br>Some functionality is introduced gradually to organizations that have opted in to the [Targeted release option in Microsoft 365](/microsoft365/admin/manage/release-options-in-office-365).
+> [Microsoft Partners](/office365/admin/misc/add-partner) can't access the new SharePoint admin center. <br>Some functionality is introduced gradually to organizations that have opted in to the [Targeted release option in Microsoft 365](/microsoft365/admin/manage/release-options-in-microsoft-365).
 This means that you might not yet see some features described in this article, or they might look different.

 Help us improve the new SharePoint admin center!
 Tell us what you like or don't like, send a suggestion, or file a bug.
-To send us feedback, click **Feedback** in the lower-right corner.
+To send us feedback, in the lower-right corner, select **Feedback**.

 ## Open the new SharePoint admin center by default